 By Gooey Rabinski

-Labeled by master gardeners as the most common–and potentially costly–threat facing modern cannabis cultivation is the common mite.
+Labeled by gardeners as the most common–and potentially costly–threat facing modern cannabis cultivation is the common mite.
 Indoor or out (they are especially troublesome in greenhouses), the problem is the same: Mites are ever-ready to pounce on your pot plants.

 The extreme commonality of mites in cannabis gardens means that all cultivators and farmers must be ever vigilant.
 The goal is to stop any threat before significant damage is caused to one’s harvest–along with decreased production volumes.

 In gardens suffering an existing infestation, the sole option is obviously an eradication strategy that preserves as many plants as possible.

 Mites typically appear during hot, dry conditions.
 Infestations advance quickly, often taking cultivators by surprise.
 Unfortunately, abundant use of synthetic fertilizers has killed many of the natural predators of mites.

 Their extremely small size makes mites difficult to detect during casual garden inspections.
 A magnifying glass or jeweler’s loupe is necessary to properly detect this microscopic menace, especially smaller species.

 The most common variety, the spider mite, damages plants by piercing leaf tissue and feeding on fluids and resin.
 Evidence of feeding includes leaves featuring light yellow spots which, if untreated, will turn fully yellow or brown and fall from the plant.